Australian radio station says no wrongdoing in royal prank call

 He said he was “very confident” that the radio station had done nothing illegal.

 “This is a tragic event that could not have been reasonably foreseen and we are deeply saddened by it.
-Our primary concern at this stage is for the family of Nurse Saldhana.”
+Our primary concern at this stage is for the family of Nurse Saldanha.”

 Holleran added that 2DayFM radio hosts Mel Greig and Michael Christian were “completely shattered” by Saldanha’s death.
 The pair will stay off the air indefinitely, he said.